Terms of Business

 – Size of the customer order

-– Number of providers in the market that deal with broker
+– Number of providers in the market that deal with brokers

 – Market share of each of those providers